A Kokomi Guide Written by xf3#3123

 R5 Thrilling Tales of Dragon Slayers

-Like other support catalyst users, TTDS is Kokomi’s BiS for support.
-The ATK% bonus for an ally provides great utility along with the fact that Kokomi can make use of the weapon’s HP% substat.
-Do note that if you are using her elemental burst to extend the Bake-Kurage’s duration, you will need to invest more into ER% compared to other weapons.
+Like other support catalyst users, TTDS is an extremely strong option for Kokomi.
+The ATK% bonus for an ally provides great utility along with the fact that Kokomi can appreciate the HP% substat the weapon has.
+Do note that if you are using her elemental burst to extend the Bake-Kurage, you need to invest more into ER% compared to the other weapons.

-Her best choice in Electrocharged compositions.
-The bonus Electro% she gives to electro units for basically existing is very valuable.
-In addition, Kokomi acts as a very strong enabler for off field Electro characters such as Beidou and Fischl.
-Refines scale very well for Kokomi
+Another strong support weapon and is comparable to TTDS in Electro teams.
+The bonus Electro% she gives to electro units for basically existing is greatly appreciated.
+In addition, Kokomi acts as a very strong enabler for off field electro characters such as Beidou and Fischl.
+Scales off of refines very well.

 Extremely niche weapon for elemental skill only builds.
-The EM substat is practically useless outside of Electrocharged teams, and in those comps, she prefers to obtain them through substats seeing as the Hakushin Ring exists.
+The EM substat is practically useless outside of Electrocharged teams, and in those, she prefers to obtain them through substats as the Hakushin Ring exists.
 However, if you are lucky and can get the reset, it allows you to not use her elemental burst to extend her hydro application.

 Best artifact set for supportive setups.
 She can practically have permanent uptime on the 4pc bonus and combined with TTDS, she can provide a great amount of ATK% for her team.
 She also benefits from the 2pc bonus unlike many users of 4ToM, which is an extra bonus.

 Any of these four artifact two piece sets can be used in combination with each other.
 Do note that 2pc Healing% and 2pc Heart of Depth are valued more due to their stats not being available through substats, but the difference is negligible.
 Note: Kokomi’s elemental skill does not scale off Healing% ever, even after casting burst so 2pc Maiden’s set bonus will not help off field aside from Ocean Hued Clam bubbles.